emykes/SkinCancerImageClassification/README.md

 ## Information

-Check out the [main notebook](https://github.com/emykes/SkinCancerImageClassification/blob/main/Project_Main_Notebook.ipynb) for a detailed discussion of the project, as well as the [presentation](https://github.com/emykes/SkinCancerImageClassification/blob/main/Presentation.pdf).
+Check out the [main notebook](https://github.com/emykes/SkinCancerImageClassification/blob/main/Project_Main_Notebook.ipynb) for a detailed discussion of this project, as well as the [presentation](https://github.com/emykes/SkinCancerImageClassification/blob/main/Presentation.pdf).

 ## Repository Structure